lijubjohn/cassandra_study/cassandra.md

     - Npk = Number of the primary keys

 - Recommended max size of a partition = 10 MB

+- Delete vs Truncate
+  - Delete
+    - Removes data from one or more selected columns (data is replaced with null) or removes the entire row when no column is specified.
+Cassandra deletes data in each selected partition atomically and in isolation.
+    - Deleted data is not removed from disk immediately.
+Cassandra marks the deleted data with a tombstone and then removes it after the grace period.
+  - Truncate
+    - Removes all data from the specified table immediately and irreversibly, and removes all data from any materialized views derived from that table.

 * Keyspace level configurations
   * Replication Factor